sftpplus/sftpplus-docs/src/doc_source/operation/ftp.rst

 Common Name (CN) field match the authenticated username.

-Each account should have `allow_certificate_authentication = yes` (Allow SSL certificates` in Local Manager) or enabled by group inheritance.
+Each account should have `allow_certificate_authentication = yes` (Allow SSL certificates` in Web Manager) or enabled by group inheritance.

 Based on the following account configuration, SSL certificate authentication is enabled, and FTPS clients should provide a certificate issued for